Can You Borrow Money Against a Lawsuit?

 Getting a Lawsuit Loan: Is It Possible?

-Asking, “Can you borrow money against a lawsuit?” is common among people who are involved in ongoing legal battles.
-The short answer to this query is yes, it’s possible to get a loan that is tied to the potential outcome of a lawsuit.
+Asking “Can you borrow money against a lawsuit?” is common among people involved in ongoing legal battles.
+The short answer is yes: it’s possible to get a loan tied to the potential outcome of a lawsuit.
 This is known as a lawsuit loan or settlement funding.

-Settlement funding offers financial help to plaintiffs who are struggling with their finances due to a drawn-out lawsuit.
+Settlement funding offers financial help to plaintiffs struggling financially due to a drawn-out lawsuit.
 This type of loan is primarily based on the expected settlement amount.
-If your case qualifies for legal funding, a lender will provide you a cash advance against your pending settlement.
-Remember, though often referred to as a loan, legal funding is non-recourse.
-Only if you win your claim will you need to repay the funding company.
+If your case qualifies for legal funding, a lender will provide you with a cash advance against your pending settlement.
+Remember that, though often referred to as a loan, legal funding is non-recourse.
+You will only need to repay the funding company if you win your claim.

 5.0 / 5.0